typesense/typesense-instantsearch-adapter/README.md

 const typesenseInstantsearchAdapter = new TypesenseInstantSearchAdapter({
   server: {
+    apiKey: "abcd", // Be sure to use the search-only-api-key
+    nodes: [
-    masterNode: {
+      {
         host: "localhost",
         port: "8108",
-      protocol: "http",
+        protocol: "http"
-      apiKey: "abcd" // Be sure to use the search-only-api-key }
+      }
+    ]
   },
   searchByFields: ["name", "description", "categories"],
   maxHits: 5000 // Optional